The first question most often asked by people as they begin their keto diet is how long does it take to go into ketosis?

-- Increase your level of activity, especially consider HIIT, but even walking more than normal will help.
+- Increase your level of activity, especially consider HIIT.
+Even walking more than normal will help.

 - Be vigilant when eating out.
 Carbs are often hidden in sauces or drinks and will delay your success.

-- Consider taking MCT oil or exogenous ketones to speed up ketosis and give you extra energy throughout the day.
+- Consider taking MCT oil or exogenous ketones to speed up ketosis.
+This will also give you extra energy throughout the day.

 - Test your ketone levels rather than guessing that you’re in ketosis.

-By testing your ketone levels you will learn exactly how many carbs you as an individual can eat, taking into account your exercise level and your body type.
+By testing your ketone levels you will learn exactly how many carbs you as an individual can eat.
+Take into account your exercise level and your body type.

 Ketosis is amazing for weight loss but it has many health benefits too.